CYNOGLOSSUM CRETICUM

 Key features:-

-1) Leaves densely hairy to tomentose on both surfaces.
+1) Leaves, densely hairy to tomentose on both surfaces.

-2) Corolla 7-9 mm, with distinct netted (reticulate) venation.
+2) Corolla 7-9 mm, with reticulate venation.

 Habitat:- Seasonally damp spots in dry open shrubby vegetation, olive groves, road